MCP Tools Reference

 Common behaviours

-- Target selection — push and publish operations can target
+- Target selection: push and publish operations accept